Insights

 • 2 months in the freezer

-This rule, promoted by Love Food Hate Waste (Love Food Hate Waste), gives kitchen staff a quick mental framework for deciding whether food is still safe.
+This rule, promoted by Love Food Hate Waste, gives kitchen staff a quick mental framework for deciding whether food is still safe.

 Why It Matters

-The USDA identifies the "Danger Zone" as 40-140F (4-60C).
-In this temperature range, bacteria can double every 20 minutes (USDA Food Safety).
+The USDA identifies the "Danger Zone" as 40 to 140F (4 to 60C).
+In that temperature range, bacteria can double every 20 minutes (USDA Food Safety).
 A piece of chicken left on a prep table for 3 hours is not just past its prime.
 It is a food safety hazard.

 FIFO and Technology